Case study: £385,000 for motorcyclist’s crush injuries after collision with van

 We arranged an initial needs assessment to identify Mr N’s treatment requirements and promote early recovery.

-We obtained witness statements from Mr N, his friends and family, who provided care and assistance for him, in addition to employment and medical records.
+Our team obtained witness statements from Mr N, his friends and family, who provided care and assistance for him, in addition to employment and medical records.

-The Defendant admitted full liability after receipt of the Police Accident Report, and an interim damages payment was obtained to assist Mr N financially whilst the full value of his claim was being assessed.
+The defendant admitted full liability after receipt of the Police Accident Report, and an interim damages payment was obtained to assist Mr N financially whilst the full value of his claim was being assessed.

 To ensure that Mr N’s state benefit payments were not reduced due to the compensation taking him over the capital eligibility limits, we assisted him in setting up a Personal Injury Trust.